 Mulch Cancer Awareness

-A mulch production facility propels a huge amount of wood dust into the air, significantly more than multiple sawmills combined.
+A mulch production facility propels a huge amount of wood dust into the air.
 Currently, mulch facilities operate in minority neighborhoods, disregarding community health.

 Share this page: